prudhvi-hack/html-and-css/README.md

-This file is to upload my files while learning html and css
+This repo is to upload my files while learning html and css